 "Polar Stereographic (variant B)",

-This parameter sets the latitude with a scale factor equal to the supplied
+"standard_parallel_1"parameter.
+This parameter sets the latitude with a scale factor equal to the supplied scale factor.
+The

 centralMeridian, en0, en1, en2, en3, en4, excentricity, excentricitySquared, falseEasting, falseNorthing, globalScale, invertible, isSpherical, latitudeOfOrigin, LOGGER, scaleFactor, semiMajor, semiMinor, SKIP_SANITY_CHECKS

-checkReciprocal, getParameterValues, getSourceDimensions, getTargetDimensions, getToleranceForAssertions, hashCode, inv_mlfn, inverse, inverseTransformNormalized, mlfn, orthodromicDistance, resetWarnings, transform, transform, transform, transformNormalized
+checkReciprocal, getParameterValues, getSourceDimensions, getTargetDimensions, getToleranceForAssertions, inv_mlfn, inverse, inverseTransformNormalized, mlfn, orthodromicDistance, resetWarnings, transform, transform, transform, transformNormalized

 createTransformedShape, derivative, derivative, ensureNonNull, formatWKT, getName, isIdentity, needCopy, normalizeAngle, rollLongitude, transform, transform, transform